INTO-CPS-Association/aurt/README.md

 ## Publishing this package on pypi

+1. Make sure all tests, except the live ones, are passing.
-1. Delete folders `dist` `build` if they exist.
+2. Delete folders `dist` `build` if they exist.
-2. Activate virtual environment.
+3. Activate virtual environment.
-3. Install twine and wheel: `pip install twine wheel`
+4. Install twine and wheel: `pip install twine wheel`
-4. Create a source distribution: `python setup.py sdist`
+5. Create a source distribution: `python setup.py sdist`
-5. Create the binary distribution: `python setup.py bdist_wheel`
+6. Create the binary distribution: `python setup.py bdist_wheel`
-6. Upload distribution to PyPI: `python -m twine upload dist/*`
+7. Upload distribution to PyPI: `python -m twine upload dist/*`
-7. When asked for username and password, use the token and password created with your PyPI account.
+8. When asked for username and password, use the token and password created with your PyPI account.

 ## Dataset management